Company Voluntary Arrangements explained:

 Does this sound like you?...
 “We have put everything into building our business, but it has not been easy and we are struggling to keep up with creditor payments.
 What can we do to get back to running our business, without the constant cash flow pressure?"

-If you recognise this situation and are suffering cashflow problems, it sounds like you could really benefit by talking to us about a Company Voluntary Arrangement, usually known as a CVA.
+If you recognise this situation and are suffering cash flow problems, it sounds like you could be insolvent and would really benefit by talking to us about a Company Voluntary Arrangement, usually known as a CVA.

 A Company Voluntary Arrangement is a one off legally binding agreement with your company's creditors, whereby the creditors agree to be paid what the company can afford, not necessarily what is owed and to write off the balance.
 Under a CVA you will keep control of your company and continue to trade as normal.

 The Company Voluntary Arrangement ensures that the amounts owed to the unsecured creditors are legally frozen, thereby allowing you to concentrate on moving the company forward.

 Even if you have already been threatened or served a winding up petition against your business, then you still have time to set up a CVA if you act fast.